grconrad/vscode-binaries/README.md

 To build and publish a new version, do the following:

-1. In package.json set `version` to target version of VS Code release (example: 1.39.2)
+1. Set version.
+In package.json set `version` to target version of VS Code release (example: 1.39.2)
-2. In vscode repo find that version tag, locate package.json (e.g. [here](https://github.com/microsoft/vscode/blob/1.39.2/package.json)),
+2. Clear out dependencies.
+In package.json clear out `dependencies` and `devDependencies`
-then copy its `dependencies` and `devDependencies` into our package.json (overwriting previous dep's)
+3. Specify dependencies as dev dependencies.
+In vscode repo find the version tag, locate package.json (e.g. [here](https://github.com/microsoft/vscode/blob/1.39.2/package.json)), and copy all of its `dependencies` and `devDependencies` into our package.json `devDependencies` (overwrite)
-3. Run `npm publish` (or use `--dry-run` to see what would be published)
+4. Alphabetize. `npx sort-package-json`

-The prepublish script downloads binaries for Mac and Linux x64.
+5. Download the binaries. `npm build`

-When this package is installed, its postinstall script extracts the appropriate binary based on the client platform.
+6. Publish. `npm publish` (use `--dry-run` to see what would be published)